SmithCollegeLibraries/illiad-templates-generator/README.md

 - FTP the contents of rendered-illiad-templates/* to the testweb dir in the ftp site, overwriting all template code.
 - Check results here: https://smithcollege.illiad.oclc.org/illiad/testweb/illiad.dll
 - Must log in here first: https://smithcollege.illiad.oclc.org/illiad/ra-login/illiad.dll

+Note that the file sizes reported by the FTP server are imprecise.
+E.g. AboutILLiad.html might be reported as being 25,996 while it's actually 25,446 on your local disk.
+When you do a transfer, if you chose to transfer based on size difference, the FTP client may transfer files that aren't actually different.
+Don't be alarmed by this.

 # Deploy to production environment